Managing a home

 Your conveyancer will then create the participation agreement – which is a contract between all the leaseholders buying their freehold that clearly states the rights and obligations of the members and ensure everyone’s commitment.
 This will help protect you in case circumstances change and people want to pull out.

-Step 6: Get a valuation
+Step 6: Get a professional valuation

 Find a surveyor to assess your property’s value and make sure the valuation, which is based on your home’s location, age and condition, will be carried out accurately.
 They’ll also review the value of similar properties in your area as well as the current performance of the housing market.

-Step 7: Complete the sale
+Step 7: Complete the freehold purchase

 Once you’ve got your valuation, you can give a tenant’s notice to your freeholder.
 They will need to reply within two months to let you know if they accept your proposal.
 If they accept, you’ll need to negotiate the cost and agree on the price.
 Your conveyancer will help you complete your purchase, preparing and submitting any relevant paperwork and updating you on the process.